 Information deemed reliable but not guaranteed. © Copyright 2018 Northern Nevada Regional MLS.
 All rights reserved.

 Cave Rock is located on the Southeast shore of Lake Tahoe on the Nevada side of the lake, in between the neighborhoods of Glenbrook and Zephyr Cove.
 It is 7 miles north of the state line of California.
-Cave rock is the "throat" of an extinct volcano, is 75 feet thick and is best known for the caves in the rock and the tunnel that makes way for Highway 50.
+Cave rock is the "throat" of an extinct volcano.
+75 feet thick and known for the rock cave tunnel that makes way for Highway 50.

-Cave Rock offers homes in a wide price range, however the majority of the homes in this area are located in the luxurious Cave Rock Estates subdivision.
-This prime, high-end neighborhood represents the Lake Tahoe lifestyle by offering pristine sandy beaches and astonishing views unlike anywhere else.
+It offers homes in a wide price range, however, the majority of the homes are located in the luxurious Cave Rock Estates subdivision.
+This prime, high-end neighborhood represents the Lake Tahoe lifestyle.
+Offering pristine sandy beaches and astonishing views, can't find this anywhere else!

 Cave Rock Vs. The Washoe People

-Cave Rock is known as a sacred place for the Washoe People.
-Their ancestors once lived along the shores of Lake Tahoe and performed religious ceremonies in the larger of the caves.
-They used the land as a place to lay their deceased to rest and they also hunted and fished in the area.
+Cave Rock is a sacred place for the Washoe People.
+Their ancestors once lived along the shores of Lake Tahoe and performed religious ceremonies in the larger caves.
+They used the land as a place to lay their deceased and they also hunted and fished in the area.

 Another reason the Washoe considered Cave Rock sacred was what they called "The Lady of the Lake".
 The "Lady" appears in the rock formation, a face gazing out toward the lake from just below the old highway foundation.
 She is best viewed by boat from north of the rock, close to shore and in the morning or early afternoon hours.
 In 1931, the Cave Rock was developed from the tunnel.
 It replaced a single lane hanging bridge and rock wall that was originally built in 1863.